seyuan111/seyuan111/README.md

-### Hi there 👋.
-My name is Sean Yuan and I am currently working on React JavaScript.
-I have the knowledge of vanilla Javascript and the basic knowledge of Python.
-My first language back in 2018 was SQL, my second language was Java, my third language was C++, and my fourth language was Python.
-After those, I started learning JavaScript.
+### Hello, My name is Sean Yuan and I am a Software Engineer with expertise in various programming languages tailored for specific purposes.
+My skill set includes HTML, CSS, JavaScript, Node.js, Express, MongoDB, React, and Next.js.
+I have a passion for meeting new people and forging meaningful connections.
+With extensive experience in collaborative team environments, I thrive in building full-stack applications and enjoy working closely with others to bring projects to life.

 <!--
 **seyuan111/seyuan111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.